slavatrofimov/BI2AI-Hackathon/Student/01-Setup.md

 1. Access to an Azure SQL Server with the the AdventureWorksDW database.
 1. Access to the blob containing product review data.
 1. Access to an Azure Subscription.
-1. Accesss to Power BI Premium.
+1. Access to Power BI Premium.

 ## Hints